“When God wants to bring more power into your life, He brings more pressure.”

 Ralph had lived… and the bugs had died!!

 During those days of excruciating pain, never once did Ralph complain.
 He was not suffering…just ask him!
 He gave thanks continually and even at his worst, submitted to the will of God.

-Pressure is the great tester of our spiritual condition… “The greatness of a man’s power is the measure of his surrender.”
-(William Booth)
+Pressure is the great tester of our spiritual condition… and “The greatness of a man’s power is the measure of his surrender.”
+(Wm.
+Booth)

 How do you respond to pressure?